-Instances of this class can be combined with each other to build decay chains, which can then be used to generate phase space events through the generate or generate_tensor method.
+Instances of this class can be combined with each other to build decay chains, which can then be used to generate phase space events through the generate\tensor method.

-A Particle must have a name, which is ensured not to clash with any others in the decay chain.
-It may also have:
+A Particle must have

-- Mass, which can be either a number or a function to generate it according to a certain distribution.
-In this case, the particle is not considered as having a fixed mass and the has_fixed_mass method will return False. - Children, ie, decay products, which are also Particle instances.
+- a name, which is ensured not to clash with any others in the decay chain. - a mass, which can be either a number or a function to generate it according to a certain distribution.
+The returned Tensor needs to have shape (nevents,).
+In this case, the particle is not considered as having a fixed mass and the has\fixed\mass method will return False.